In case of a medical emergency in Finland, dial 112. After moving to Finland, locate your nearest pharmacy, medical center, or hospital.

 Effects of the Winter Season

 The winter is coming.
-Make sure to spend time outside when the sun is shining.
+Make sure to spend time outside during the daylight hours or when the sun is shining.

 A full range of vitamins are available in Finnish pharmacies and health food stores, but you may find them more expensive than in the United States.
 It is a good idea to take Vitamin D during the winter, since you will be enjoying a Vitamin D deficiency otherwise.